shweshi/shweshi.github.io/content/projects/YouTube-TimeLink.md

   - JavaScript
 showInProjects: true
 ---

-Simple, clean and ad-free YouTube link generator with start time.
+This tool creates a YouTube link that starts at the exact time you specify.